Neurilemmoma (Schwannoma)

 15. Defective merlin protein function.
 The NF2 gene encodes merlin, a cell scaffold protein; when merlin fails, cells can over-proliferate.

 16. Chromosomal instability in tumor cells.
-Structural DNA changes within the tumor can drive progression in otherwise benign lesions.
+Structural DNA changes within the tumor can drive in otherwise benign lesions.

 17. Coexisting genetic syndromes with nerve sheath involvement.
 Rare conditions may overlap and increase peripheral nerve tumor risk.